JUSTICE SYSTEM REFORM

 We hold state and local officials accountable through litigation when they abuse their authority against historically marginalized individuals or communities.
 We initiate lawsuits against municipalities, counties, and other governmental entities to ensure that unlawful or unconstitutional practices and policies cease.

-The Youth Justice Project produced a wallet-sized “Know Your Rights” card that outlines an individual’s rights when interacting with law enforcement, general tips for interacting with law enforcement, and what to do if an officer violates your rights.
-We encourage you to print a card for yourself and distribute cards to any youth you work with or know.
+These wallet-sized “Know Your Rights” cards outline an individual’s rights when interacting with law enforcement and what to do if an officer violates your rights.

 Open Data Policing